 Although the TKPPD is not marked itself, it acts as a guide to the TOK presentation examiner on what you wish to convey in your presentation, hence may be taken into consideration.

-- To introduce yourselves and introduce the main RLS that you will be discussing throughout the presentation.
+- To introduce yourselves and the main RLS you’ll discuss.

 - Elaborate on the chosen RLS (it would normally be best to find one that can be viewed by more than one perspective)